 Nope.
 You only need to remove your socks.
-I will only work below your knees during the treatment.
-Also, you will be warm and cozy under a blanket during the treatment.What should I wear?
+I will only work below your knees.
+Also, you will be warm and cozy under a blanket during the session.What should I wear?

 It is best to wear loose clothing for your own comfort.
 Wear pants that can easily be pushed or rolled up to your knee.I have ticklish feet.
 Will this tickle?

 Not at all.
-I am trained to use a firm, but gentle pressure, so there is no ticklish feeling.Do you use any tools or instruments during the treatment?
+I am trained to use a firm, but gentle pressure, so there is no ticklish feeling.Do you use any tools or instruments?

 Never.
-I simply use my fingers and hands to apply pressure on different areas all over the foot.Do you use scented products during the treatment?
+I simply use my fingers and hands to apply pressure on different areas all over the foot.Do you use scented products?

-At the end of the treatment, I use a vegan lotion for the foot massage.
+At the end of the session, I use a vegan lotion for the foot massage.
 You can opt for the unscented lotion, or the lotion blended with essential oils (beneficial for inflammation and muscle soreness).
-The blend is only a 1% dilution rate, which is very mild and suitable for most highly sensitive individuals.Does anyone fall asleep during a treatment?
+The blend is only a 1% dilution rate, which is very mild and suitable for most highly sensitive individuals.Does anyone fall asleep during a session?

 Not at all.
 I will clean your feet with a natural solution of Witch Hazel and water before I begin.What if I didn't shave my legs?